Find Grad Schools

 764 Yearly Graduations

 University of Minnesota - Twin Cities is the 7th most popular school in the nation for students seeking a doctor's degree in health professions.
 Each year, around 52,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-During the 2020-2021 academic year, 764 people received their doctor's degree in health professions from UMN Twin Cities.
-About 63% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
+During the most recent year for which we have data, 764 people received their doctor's degree in health professions from UMN Twin Cities.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 736 Yearly Graduations

 A T Still University of Health Sciences comes in at #8 on our list of the most popular colleges offering doctor's degrees in health professions.
 Roughly 3,900 attend the school each year.
-For the 2020-2021 academic year, 736 doctor's degrees were handed out to health professions majors at A T Still University of Health Sciences.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+During the most recent year for which we have data, 736 people received their doctor's degree in health professions from A T Still University of Health Sciences.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #9